 Jennifer Wong is a writer and comedian from Sydney, and the presenter of Chopsticks or Fork? on ABC iview.

-She’s the creator and host of shows such as Comedy vs Racism, Pitch a Classic Today, and Book Club Impro, and has performed at arts and comedy festivals in Australia, Edinburgh, and Shanghai.
+She’s the creator and host of shows such as Lunar New Year Comedy, Comedy vs Racism, Pitch a Classic Today, and Book Club Impro, and has performed at arts and comedy festivals in Australia, Edinburgh, and Shanghai.

 In 2017, her stand-up show, How to English Harder, had a sold-out run at the Melbourne International Comedy Festival and Sydney’s Belvoir St Downstairs.

 She was a writer/performer in The Serpent’s Table, the sold-out Sydney Festival 2014 co-production by Performance 4a and Griffin Theatre.
 In 2015 she was a supporting cast member in the TV comedy Plonk (Channel Nine, Stan).

 As writer and presenter of ABC iview’s Bookish, she interviewed local and international authors, poets, and illustrators; and wrote and performed comedy sketches about books and reading.
-Her recent interviews with writers and artists can be heard on ABC RN’s Books and Arts, and she is a regular guest on ABC Sydney’s Thank God It’s Friday.
+Her interviews with writers and artists have aired on ABC RN’s Books and Arts program, and she is a regular guest on ABC Sydney’s Thank God It’s Friday.

 Jennifer’s first job in TV was writing for Good News Week (Network Ten) in 2008.
-Since then, she’s worked on comedy and factual programs with production companies such as Roving Enterprises, Zapruder’s Other Films, Cordell Jigsaw Zapruder, and Blackfella Films.
+Since then, she’s worked on comedy and factual programs with production companies such as Roving Enterprises, Zapruder’s Other Films, Cordell Jigsaw Zapruder, ITV, and Blackfella Films.